aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 A set of Parameters is represented by enclosing them in braces (`{ }`).
 It can have a hierarchical structure containing other sub-Parameters.

+APON's default and most common style for root-level parameters is the "compact style," where the outermost braces are omitted.
+A non-compact style, where root-level parameters are enclosed in braces, also exists for JSON-like appearance but offers no functional difference.

+**Example of a nested Parameters set:**
 ```apon
 user: {
   name: John Doe